 - The section on Yogas; chapters 37-44 may have some original material from Parasara but there also seems to be additions, notably the addition of Jaimini methods which bring into doubt the source of this material.

-Is the modern Brhat Parasara Hora Sastra useless?
+Brhat Parasara Hora Sastra useless?

 Does the fact that there are interpolations in the modern BPHS mean that it is useless?
 No it doesn't mean that at all.
 However, one must be very careful to separate the interpolations from the real thing.
 Also there may be other techniques such as Sudarshan Chakra which may or may not be in the original BPHS but may still be valuable, they just need to be tested but not accepted blindly.

 There was a real BPHS but we don't know exactly what it contained and can only guess and try to reconstruct its contents by examining the works of later authors like Satyacarya, Yavanas, Varaha Mihira, Prithuyashas and Kalyana Varma who had actually seen it.
 Others like Venkatesa Dikshita author of Sarvartha Cintamani and Vaidyanatha Dikshita author of Jataka Parijata could also be useful.
 The real BPHS is either lost, covered by the accretion of foreign material not in the original or hidden somewhere in some manuscript library.